sara-nl/clouddocs/UvAworkshop-2016-01-25/UvAworkshop-2016-01-25-partB.markdown

 The current HPC Cloud offers two storage types: `Ceph` and `SSD`.
 Data stored on Ceph is replicated, to protect against data loss in case of hardware failure.
 The best practice is to run your operating system on a small `SSD image` and store your bulk data on `Ceph datablock`(s).

 When you create a disk image, you must choose where it is stored, under the heading `Datastore`.
-You have the choice between `local_images_ssd` and `ceph`.
-The first appliance you imported, created the OS image on `local_images_ssd`.
+You have the choice between `images_ssd_gpu` and `ceph`.
+The first appliance you imported, created the OS image on `images_ssd_gpu`.
 In this section you will use the `ceph` *Datastore* option, by following these steps:

->
-* Create a new empty datadisk
+* Creating a new empty datadisk
-* Add the new datadisk to the template
+* Adding the new datadisk to the template
-* Mount the datadisk in the VM
+* Mounting the datadisk in the VM

 At this point you should not have any running VMs.
+If you do, shut them down.
 Let's create a new disk.

 #### Create a new empty datadisk